-Different object shapes have very different grip dynamics and as a result very different grip strengths.
-Friction from pinching, entrapment, and vacuum suction are all possible grip forces.
+Different object shapes have very different gripping dynamics and as a result very different grip strengths.
+Friction from pinching, entrapment or capture, and vacuum suction are all possible grip forces.